andre-oshiro/angular-libraries/projects/lazy-load-image/README.md

 import 'intersection-observer';
 ```

-## \*
+## Consider

-If your project only needs to support the latest version of Chrome, you can use the browser's native lazy loading.
+If your project only needs to support the latest version of Chrome, maybe you can use the browser's native lazy loading.